Wadisuchus: Size

 Saber and colleagues estimated both the body length and mass of the holotype specimen MUVP 180 as well as those of the second known skull, MUVP 636, in both cases basing their primary estimate on the methodology of O'Brien et al. (2019), meaning that rather than employing skull length the results are based on head width.
-Between the two specimens, MUVP 180 was found to be smaller, with the head width of 33.77 cm yielding a total body length of roughly 3.51 m, a snouth-vent length of around 1.87 m and a body mass ranging between 199.75-265.15 kg.
+Between the two specimens, MUVP 180 was found to be smaller, with the head width of 33.77 cm yielding a total body length of roughly 3.51 m, a ? [sic] length of around 1.87 m and a body mass ranging between 199.75-265.15 kg.
 Specimen MUVP 636, having a head with of 40.93 cm, was estimated to have reached a total body length of 4.12 m, a snout-vent length of 2.18 m and a weight of around 351.52-470.77 kg.
 Using Paul Serenno's skull length based equation would result in a total body length of approximately 5.3-6 m, though Saber and colleagues highlight how these larger results likely reflect broader allometric assumptions of the method and do not align with the size trends seen in dyrosaurids the same way the results using O'Brien's method do.

 The holotype specimen fits well into the size range exhibited by typical medium-sized dyrosaurids, whereas MUVP 636, inferred to have been a fully mature individual based on size, may have been among the larger dyrosaurids similar to Rhandognathus and Dyrosaurus, both of which reach lengths of 4-5 m.